MNIST database: Performance

 Some researchers have achieved "near-human performance" on the MNIST database, using a committee of neural networks; in the same paper, the authors achieve performance double that of humans on other recognition tasks.
 The highest error rate listed on the original website of the database is 12 percent, which is achieved using a simple linear classifier with no preprocessing.

 In 2004, a best-case error rate of 0.42 percent was achieved on the database by researchers using a new classifier called the LIRA, which is a neural classifier with three neuron layers based on Rosenblatt's perceptron principles.

-Some researchers have tested artificial intelligence systems using the database put under random distortions.
+Some studies have used Data Augmentation to increase the training data set size and thereby performance.
 The systems in these cases are usually neural networks and the distortions used tend to be either affine distortions or elastic distortions.
 Sometimes, these systems can be very successful; one such system achieved an error rate on the database of 0.39 percent.

 In 2011, an error rate of 0.27 percent, improving on the previous best result, was reported by researchers using a similar system of neural networks.
 In 2013, an approach based on regularization of neural networks using DropConnect has been claimed to achieve a 0.21 percent error rate.
 In 2016, the single convolutional neural network best performance was 0.25 percent error rate.
 As of August 2018, the best performance of a single convolutional neural network trained on MNIST training data using no data augmentation is 0.25 percent error rate.
 Also, the Parallel Computing Center (Khmelnytskyi, Ukraine) obtained an ensemble of only 5 convolutional neural networks which performs on MNIST at 0.21 percent error rate.
-Some images in the testing dataset are barely readable and may prevent reaching test error rates of 0%.
-In 2018, researchers from Department of System and Information Engineering, University of Virginia announced 0.18% error with simultaneous stacked three kind of neural networks (fully connected, recurrent and convolution neural networks).